wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.5.2 =
+* [Update] You can now customize the amount of dots displayed on the World Map, under Slimstat > Settings > Reports > Access Log and World Map.
+Thank you, [service4](https://wordpress.org/support/topic/new-geolocation-map-with-cities/).
+* [Fix] A dependency error was being highlighted for one of our premium add-ons under certain circumstances.
+Thank you, Peter.
+* [Fix] The option to not set the session cookie was not working as expected.
+Thank you, [Bjarne](https://wordpress.org/support/topic/disable-cookies-2/#post-9887099).

 = 4.7.5.1 =
 * [Update] Implemented a workaround to try and fix the "Forbidden" error that a few users are experiencing when trying to download the MaxMind Geolite2 data file.
 * [Fix] Updated the link to manually download the MaxMind data file from their servers, and added a new page to our knowledge base to explain how to manually install it.